skyeknighton/Talk-to-A-Worker/sprites/README.md

 - Protestor: Yellow
 - Boss: Red
 - Background: Gray
+- Pause Screen: Semi-transparent Gray

 ## Tips:

 - Use transparent backgrounds (PNG) for better visual integration
 - Keep sprites simple and recognizable at small sizes
 - Test your sprites in the game to ensure they look good
+- The pause screen sprite should be designed to overlay the game without completely obscuring it